How to Write the Perfect Business Plan in 2022

-There are two general categories which business plans will most often fall under the traditional or the lean startup.
+There are two general categories in which business plans will most often fall: the traditional or the lean startup.

-It is a lot more common to see traditional business plans, which use a standard structure and will generally contain more detailed information in each section.
-Traditional business plans generally take more work at the start and will generally be longer.
+It is a lot more common to see traditional business plans.
+These use a standard structure and generally contain more detailed information in each section.
+They generally take more work at the beginning and are generally longer.

-A traditional plan format will be better suited for you if you are very detail-oriented, want a comprehensive plan, or plan to request financing from traditional sources.
+A traditional plan format will be better suited for you if you:

 When writing your business plan, it can be very helpful to get an idea of how other people have written theirs as well as look at a few templates.

-If you are interested, you can find a whole range of sample business plans on their website.
+If you are interested, you can find a whole range of samples on their website for free.
 You will find lots of business plan categories; from “Accounting, Insurance & Compliance” to “Food & Beverage”.